RyanRTJJ/ryan-rtjj.github.io/_posts/2025-11-04-llm-arithmetic.md

 ---
 published: true
-title: LLM Arithmetic
+title: Complexity Series (1 / 3) - LLM Arithmetic
 date: 2025-11-04 00:00:00 -500
 categories: [mechanistic interpretability]
 tags: [mechanistic interpretability]
 math: true
 ---

+This is the first installment of the "Complexity Series", where I endeavor to argue that there are certain classes of problems (simple arithmetic being one of them) that Transformer architectures will **never** be able to solve.

+To get started, I want to do a deep dive on known algorithms that Transformers have used to perform simple arithmetic.
 There are thus far a few algorithms that researchers have discovered are being implicitly implemented by LLMs to be able to perform simple arithmetic.
 They include:
 - The "Clock" algorithm ([Kantamneni and Tegmark](https://arxiv.org/html/2502.00873v1))
 - Bag of Heuristics ([Nikankin et. al](https://arxiv.org/pdf/2410.21272), [Anthropic](https://transformer-circuits.pub/2025/attribution-graphs/methods.html#graphs-addition))
 - Digit-wise and Carry-over Circuits ([Quirke and Barez](https://arxiv.org/pdf/2310.13121#:~:text=Further%2C%20while%20simple%20arithmetic%20tasks,for%20AI%20safety%20and%20alignment.))

-**This post focuses on the rather interesting Clock algorithm,** which itself takes inspiration from the original Clock algorithm alluded to by Nanda et. al in [Progress Measures For Grokking Via Mechanistic Interpretability](https://openreview.net/pdf?id=9XFSbDPmdW), henceforth referred to as just the _Modulo Arithmetic Paper_.
+The first method is the "Clock" method, but because the description of the mechanics of the "Clock" in the Tegmark paper is unexplicit and imprecise to the point of being inadmissible to rigorous scrutiny, we will look at the preceding paper - [Progress Measures For Grokking Via Mechanistic Interpretability](https://openreview.net/pdf?id=9XFSbDPmdW) - which introduces the original Clock algorithm alluded to by Nanda et. al in , henceforth referred to as just the _Modulo Arithmetic Paper_.

 # 1. Objective

 The Clock algorithm is interesting because is admits an intuitively simple description: LLMs encode some periodic mechanism that conveniently captures the periodic nature of written numbers (digits go from 0 to 9 before wrapping around and repeating), and this periodic mechanism allows it to accurately perform simple or modulo addition.
 In the case of modulo arithmetic, the mental image this evokes is simple and beautiful; e.g. LLMs represent numbers on a circle much like a clock, and doing `(10 + 6) % 12 = 4`, much like how "10 o'clock + 6 hours = 4 o'clock."

 Indeed, in both the Kantamneni and Nanda papers, the authors demonstrate proof that this circular representation of numbers actually exist in models specifically trained to perform simple / modulo arithmetic.
 Both papers also go on to use ablations, activation patching, and other methods to identify parts of the model that MUST be involved in the arithmetic computation, and essentially rely on modus tollens (if ablate out sine and cosine components, model performance goes to shit, therefore periodic structure must there) to numerically justify that the model must be using this periodic representational structure to perform the addition.
 However, they still don't quite fully paint a picture of how the model is "reading out" the answer.
-For example, what happens to the representation (both pre-attention and post-attention) of the `=` token (i.e. the prediction for the answer) when you change the prompt from `a + b =` to `a + d =` where `d` is greater than `a` by a known amount, and specifically how do the MLP embedding and unembedding matrices handle such a change to give a correct answer still?
+For example, what happens to the representation (both pre-attention and post-attention) of the `=` token (i.e. the prediction for the answer) when you increase `b` by some known amount, and specifically how do the MLP embedding and unembedding matrices handle such a change to give a correct answer still?
 This is insufficiently useful in giving us a deep understanding for how the models are manipulating said periodic structures.

 This post aims to re-construct the Modulo Arithmetic Paper with special focus on:

-- The relationship between $W_E$ (the embedding matrix that maps vocabulary space to residual space) and $W_\text{in}$ (the up-projection matrix of the MLP block)
+> &#x2705; = Replication. &#x2B50; = Novel Contribution.

+- &#x2705; Confirming that $W_E$, $W_L = W_U W_\text{down}$ contain circles and visualizing them
-- What each attention head is doing
+- &#x2B50; Investigating and illustrating what the attention block is doing to the original circles in $W_E$
-- The relationship between $W_E$ and / or $W_\text{in}$ and $W_L = W_U W_\text{down}$, where $W_\text{down}$ is the down-projection matrix of the MLP block, and $W_U$ is the unembedding matrix that maps residual space back to vocabulary
+- &#x2B50; Investigating what the MLP block is doing to these circles
+- &#x2B50; Illustrating the rotation of the circles and explaining how that is achieved
+- &#x2B50; Demonstrate alignment between rows of $W_U$ (the unembedding matrix; refer to architecture diagram below) and appropriate embeddings in the circle to show how read-out of correct answer is done.
+- &#x2B50; Arguing sufficiency conditions for Clock Algorithm to work (how many circles, circle frequency relationships)

 # 2. Model Task